Warlock2047/Profile/README.md

 Data Scince and Machine Learning
 --------------------------------

-I'm statistics student at Mimar Sinan Fine Arts University.
-I'm interested in machine learning,AI and deep learning.
-I've been studying on this subjects at three years and ı want to be a Data Scientist
+I'm Data Analyst.
+I'm working on machine learning,AI and deep learning,airflow pipelines.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [turkerbayazit@gmail.com](mailto:turkerbayazit@gmail.com)